I'm Pregnant—What Should I Do Next?

 - Do I want the responsibility of a child?

 It’s a sensitive subject, but some people find themselves pregnant when they know there's no way they can handle that responsibility right now.
 They may be homeless or unable to provide the basic care that a baby needs.
-In situations such as these, a mother must decide if she wants to keep the child, if they can turn their situation around, or if adoption might be their only option.
+In situations such as these, a mother must decide if she wants to keep the child, if they can turn their situation around, or consider adoption.

 3. Make a Game Plan